SCADA & assets

 Use Designer to build operator interfaces, configure security, and validate field communication before rollout.
 Runtimes execute the deployed project with deterministic I/O handling and historian integration.

-each build.
-Replace files in the downloads/ folder on your server
+files in the downloads/ folder on your server when you publish

 Documentation ships with the product; key topics include: